jinyoung/aime/README.md

 # Langobject Framework
 The langobject framework aims to integrate AI capabilities into applications without compromising the object-oriented design.
 It does so by wrapping existing classes with AI-enhanced proxies that intercept method calls and optionally redirect them to AI services for processing.
 This approach allows developers to add AI functionalities with minimal changes to the existing codebase.

-Consider the following example where an existing Publisher class method generateJoke is enhanced with AI capabilities using langobject:
+Consider the following example where an existing Writer class method generateJoke is enhanced with AI capabilities using langobject:

 ```js
     class Writer{